 Letters from John Cowper Powys to Douglas Stewart (1913-1985).
 Douglas Stewart was an Australian/New Zealand writer, poet, playwright, critic, literary editor and biographer.
 Stewart was also an acquaintance of Sylvia Townsend Warner and Valentine Ackland who he visited in East Chaldon in 1937 on his way to meet John Cowper Powys.

-Collection includes: original copies of the diaries of John Cowper Powys — see John Cowper Powys's diary for 1939 on the library’s Digital Mirror) — the uncorrected carbon copy of the typescript of Porius, letters from JCP to Phyllis Playter, and many of the letters, manuscripts and personal documents made available to Morine Krissdottir in the creation of her biography of JCP – Descents of Memory.
+Collection includes: original copies of the diaries of John Cowper Powys — see John Cowper Powys's diary for 1939 on the library’s Digital Mirror) — the uncorrected carbon copy of the typescript of Porius, letters from JCP to Phyllis Playter, and many of the letters, manuscripts and personal documents made available to Morine Krissdóttir in the creation of her biography of JCP – Descents of Memory.
 NLW also possesses a sculpture bust of JCP by Oloff de Wet, a portrait painting of JCP by Gertrude Powys, holograph mss pages of the concluding part of A Glastonbury Romance, original correspondence from Henry Miller to JCP (1950-1963), the typescript of JCP’s play Paddock Calls written in 1922, and correspondence from JCP and Phyllis Playter to the literary agent Laurence Pollinger.
+Letters from and relating to Michel Gresset, Marie Canavaggia and Gilbert Turner.

 a) Manuscripts and Archives Division: Elizabeth Wade White papers: